 4. If a team has the maximum roster limit and needs to add a player(s), the team manager must drop/add to keep the limit at 20 players per team.
-Please see ROSTERS, Section 1.
+Contact athletics staff to add or drop players when roster is at 20 players.